lbschenkel/macports-ports/README.md

-This is [my](https://github.com/lbschenkel) personal fork of the MacPorts ports tree.
+This is [my](https://github.com/lbschenkel) fork of the MacPorts ports tree.

-I contribute to the project and I am the official maintainer of a few ports:
+I am a member of the project and I am the maintainer for a few ports:

 - argyll: <http://argyllcms.com>
 - dict (+libmaa): <http://www.dict.org>